Nigel Farage: Second term as Leader of Reform UK

 At a news conference on 3 June 2024, Farage announced both his intention to become leader of Reform UK once again and his candidature for the party in the Clacton constituency.
 He previously said he would not stand in the election, but changed his mind after people had asked him to run.

 On his first day of campaigning in Clacton-on-Sea, Farage had a banana milkshake thrown over him by a member of the crowd.
 A 25-year-old woman was arrested on suspicion of assault.
 Farage appeared to make a joke about the incident later in the day, when he appeared in front of the media in the village of Jaywick with a tray of milkshakes.
 On 12 June, Farage had a paper cup and an unidentified object thrown at him whilst campaigning on an open-top bus.
 A 28-year-old man was arrested on suspicion of public order offences.
 Farage said that he would not be cowed by the incident.
 He was subsequently provided with private security.

-Farage chose to replace Anthony 'Tony' Mack as the Reform UK candidate for Clacton.
-According to Mack, Farage said that the expenses that Mack had spent campaigning with his own money, totalling £8,500, would be paid back to him.
-Mack claims he was never compensated and decided to instead run as an independent against Farage, stating: "I fear for the future of Reform unless it is democratised."

-On 17 June, Farage and Tice launched the Reform UK manifesto, which they called a "contract" (Our Contract with You).
-It pledged to lower taxes, lower immigration, increase funding for public services, reform the NHS and decrease its waiting lists to 'zero', bring utilities and critical national infrastructure under 50% public ownership (the other 50% owned by pension funds), replace the House of Lords with a more democratic second chamber, and to replace first-past-the-post voting with a system of proportional representation.
-It also pledged to accelerate transport infrastructure in coastal regions, Wales, the North, and the Midlands.
-The party also wants to freeze non-essential immigration and recruit 40,000 new police officers.
-Reform UK oppose the UK government’s current net zero target.
-Instead, it pledged to support the environment with more tree planting, more recycling and less single-use plastics.